Westtown School

 Westtown School is a Quaker, coeducational, college preparatory day and boarding school for students in pre-kindergarten through twelfth grade, located in West Chester, Pennsylvania, United States, 20 miles west of Philadelphia.
 Founded in 1799 by the Religious Society of Friends.

 Westtown is a Quaker school affiliated with the Friends General Conference branch of the Religious Society of Friends.
-The school requires all students to attend Meeting for Worship together with adults in the community who voluntarily attend (boarding students must attend Westtown Monthly Meeting on Sundays as well).
+The school requires all students to attend Meeting for Worship together with adults in the community who voluntarily attend.
 Westtown uses the traditional Quaker practice of coming to unity in making some high-level decisions.

 Westtown has been coeducational since its 1799 founding.
 Westtown students come from 16 states and 13 countries.

 History

 Westtown School opened on May 6, 1799.
 Philadelphia Quakers founded the school after raising money to build a boarding school and purchasing land a full day's carriage ride from Philadelphia—where they could provide a "guarded education in a healthy environment" away from the secular influences of the city.
 For many years, Westtown was nearly self-sufficient, with the campus providing raw materials used in the construction of its buildings and food for the people who lived and worked at the school.
 Westtown is the oldest continuously operating co-educational boarding school in the United States.

 Boys and girls had separate classes until about 1870.
 Boys learned useful skills such as woodshop, surveying, and bookkeeping, and girls had classes like sewing.
 However, Westtown eventually recognized that students of both genders should know basic academic subjects such as reading, penmanship, grammar, mathematics, geography, and science.

 The 1880s brought physical changes to Westtown.
 The main building was replaced with a structure designed by architect Addison Hutton, completed in 1888, and still in use today.
 During the 20th century, the student body and curriculum became more diverse.
 For example, the school added visual and performing arts, and non-Quakers, African-American, and international students were eventually admitted.

 Westtown's Esther Duke Archives is a facility dedicated to collecting and maintaining materials relating to the people and history of the school.